project-gemmi/gemmi/docs/mol.rst

    For example: the REVDAT record is mandatory, but using it makes sense only for the entries released by the PDB.
-   Therefore no software generates files conforming to the specification exept the software used by the wwPDB (and even this one is not strictly
+   Therefore no software generates files conforming to the specification except from the wwPDB software (and even this one is not strictly
    conforming: it writes ``1555`` in the LINK record for the identity operator while the specifications requires leaving these fields blank).
    So do not read too much into the specification.